cdsittampalam/documentation/docs/Creating Transactions.md

 For the approve or reject action, you sign in with your biometric features and 6-digit PIN, and tap confirm in the confirmation screens.

+When the transfer is complete, you are notified on the phone and web app.
+You also receive an email with the subject of **Transfer complete**.

 Track Progress
 --------------